chenxingqiang/hyperspectral-reconstruction/README.md

 - Ensure matplotlib backend is properly configured
 - Use `--no-plots` flag to disable visualization
 - Check file permissions for saving plots
+- Dimension mismatch (e.g., “x and y must have same first dimension”): make sure you are using the updated code that aligns detector wavelengths to the dataset.
+If you previously saved detector configs, rerun to regenerate, or delete prior `results/.../data/detector_config.npz` before re-running.

 ## Accuracy Optimization